manticoresoftware/manticoresearch-php/docs/queryhelpers.md

          ];
         $response = $client->suggest($params);

 Note that the index must be created as a keyword dictionary with a minimum infix length, otherwise Manticore will return an error.
-To do this, pass in settings options as below in the body part of an index creation request.
+To do this, pass the `settings` option in the body part of an index creation request as below.

     'settings' => [
              'dict' => 'keywords',